rijkvp/Unity_PlayerSettings/readme.md

 ## Features
 - Demo
-- Saving & Loading settings to XML (Text, numbers & buttons)
+- Saving & loading settings to a XML file
-- UI components (Text fields, buttons, sliders, dropdowns & checkboxes)
+- UI prefabs with components to automaticcly save when changed
 - Videosettings
 - Inputmanager
 - Audiomanager